Randy Kehler: Opposition to the Vietnam War

 In 1969, during the Vietnam War, Kehler returned his draft card to the Selective Service System.
-He refused to seek exemption as a conscientious objector, because he felt that was simply a form of cooperation with the US government's actions in Vietnam.
+He refused to seek exemption as a conscientious objector because he felt that doing so would be a form of cooperation with the US government's actions in Vietnam.
 After being called for induction and refusing to submit, he was charged with a federal crime.
 Found guilty at trial, Kehler served twenty-two months of a two-year sentence.